WilSegale/NetBreach/WINDOWS/README.md

 # NetBreachX - Network Security Tool

-NetBreach is a network security tool that provides functionalities for network scanning, SSH session management, and weak password checking.
+NetBreachX is a network security tool that provides functionalities for network scanning, SSH session management, and weak password checking.
 It is designed to help with security auditing by identifying active hosts on a network, managing SSH sessions, and performing parallelized SSH login attempts to check for weak passwords.

 ## Features
 - **Network Scan**: Scans a given subnet for active hosts.